 Dave came unstuck again when he grabbed the big empty box from Mam’s grocery delivery, to ride down the staircase.
 A good idea, he believed, until he went bump thumpety thud.

 Mike needed stitches too, in the back of his head.
 For ignoring an order not to climb on a pushbike Dad once had – that was propped against a fence at the front of the house.
 Mike took the consequences when he and the bike toppled back against the house.
 And an accident in the bedroom earned him more stitches when he tripped up and went face first into the wooden frame of a chair, which gave him a nasty cut above the lip.
 He came back from hospital looking like a catfish.
-Mike suffered again on the occasion that Dad, in temper, flung him against the living room ceiling.
-Lucky for him, his fall was broken when Dad kneed him on the way down.
+Mike suffered again on the occasion that Dad, in temper, flung him in the air and bounced him off the living room ceiling.
+Mike could have been seriously hurt if Dad hadn't kneed him on the way down.

 As soon as Andrew was old enough he got in on the act too.
 He lost his footing when climbing in the alley and cut his head open.
 ‘I slipped on a banana skin,’ he told Mam.